How to Wash Raw Wool and Fiber correctly (without felting it!)

 So, how to you prevent felting when you are scouring wool?
 Avoid going from hot water to cold or vice versa.
 And, don’t move the wool around very much in the water.
 It is tempting, but no stirring!

-Skirting your fleece is optional but I highly recommend it as it makes scouring easier.
+Skirting your fleece is optional but I highly recommend it as it makes scouring so much easier.

 What is skirting?
-It is the removal of anything you don’t want in your wool such as hay, poop, short cuts or matted fiber.
+It refers to the removal of anything you do not want in your wool such as hay, poop, clumps of dirt, sticks, short cuts or matted fiber.

-After you have skirted your wool, place it in the Mesh Laundry Bags and zip closed.
-You don’t want to overstuff your bags or the wool will not get clean.
+After you have thoroughly picked through and skirted your wool, place it in one of the Mesh Laundry Bags and zip it closed.
+Be careful not to overstuff your bags or the fibers will not get clean.
 It is better to wash smaller batches than one big one.

 Now fill your wash tub or bathtub with HOT tap water and then add a few squirts of soap.
 (Don’t add the soap to running water or you’ll have a mess of bubbles).

-Now, place the mesh bag of fiber in the tub and gently press down to submerge.
+Next, take your mesh bags and place them in the tub and gently press down to submerge.

 CAREFUL, the water is HOT!
-Rubber gloves come in handy here.
+This is where your rubber gloves come in handy.
 Make sure the fiber is completely covered with water but don’t agitate or move the fiber around in any way.
-Let your wool soak for 20-30 minutes.
+Just push it down and then let it soak for about 20-30 minutes.

 Now, pull the bag of fiber out of the bucket and gently squeeze out the dirty water.
 Try not to move the fiber around too much.
 Just press out the water.